robweber/ha-betabrite-sign/README.md

 ## Layout File

 The `layout.yaml` file controls most aspects of displaying messages on the sign.
 This is where variables are defined and various modes and colors for display are setup.
+If the contents of the file do not validate against constraints (ie incorrect variable types, colors, etc) the program will exit with an error on startup.

 ### Variables